deepfence/ThreatMapper/docs/docs/threatmapper/console/docker.md

 ## Install the ThreatMapper Management Console - Single Docker Host

-The following instructions explain how to get started with a docker-based install on a single host system:
+The following instructions explain how to get started with a docker-based installation on a single host system:

 1. Prepare the host by installing the necessary docker and docker-compose packages.
 [Increase Virtual Memory settings](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html) as required by the ElasticSearch component: